vmayoral/beagle-ros/README.md

 * run `roscore`.

 ##First steps
 Getting started with Angstrom (or OpenEmbedded) and bitbake might be a bit tough at the beggining but it gets better and after a while you will love it, promised ;).
+First, take a look at the [FAQ](https://github.com/vmayoral/beagle-ros/wiki/FAQ).

 Beagle-ROS makes use of the meta-ros project, an OpenEmbedded layer that provides ROS to embedded devices.
 In order to get comfortable with meta-ros the [diving-meta-ros](https://github.com/vmayoral/diving-meta-ros) repo aims to give you some aid with the first steps (take into account that this tutorial assumes that you are already comfortable with ROS.
 If not take a look at their [tutorials](http://www.ros.org/wiki/ROS/Tutorials)).